TechCrunch seems perturbed by Google’s decision to maintain Orkut as a distinct entity from Google Plus. I think that Google is correct to do so.

-Orkut remains the third most popular social network in India.
-I recall an Orkut Blogger post last year that showed Orkut having an audience of over 65 million ACTIVE users, primarily in Brazil, Paraguay, Pakistan and India.
-There doesn’t seem any reason to merge Orkut out of existence, into Google+ or any where else!
+Orkut remains the second most popular social network in India.
+I recall reading an official Google blog post last year, tallying over 65 million ACTIVE Orkut users, primarily in Brazil, India, Pakistan and Portugal.
+There doesn’t seem to be any reason to merge Orkut into Google Plus.

 Originally posted on TechCrunch: